Fuad Sule: Style of play

-Sule played as a striker and attacking midfielder as a schoolboy, before switching to a defensive midfield role at St Pat's.
+Sule played as a striker and attacking midfielder as a schoolboy, before switching to a defensive midfield role at St Patrick's Athletic.
 His style of play been compared to N'Golo Kanté.

 Personal life

-Sule's brother Ajibola (born 1992) is also a footballer, having played for Shelbourne and Cabinteely, as well as his cousin Ismahil Akinade who has played for Bray Wanderers, Bohemians, Waterford and Ho Chi Minh City.
+Sule's brother Ajibola (born 1992) is also a footballer, having played for Shelbourne and Cabinteely, as well as his cousin Ismahil Akinade who has played in the League of Ireland, as well as Vietnam, Egypt, Bangladesh and Malaysia.